Netcracker/KubeMarine/documentation/Installation.md

 *OS specific*: No

-For more information about Kubernetes auditing, refer to the official documentation at [https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/).
+For more information about Kubernetes auditing, refer to the _Official Documentation_ at [https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/).

 **Logging level**:
 `None` - do not log;